gmiam/untienots/README.md

 **Q2/ How can we make sure that our Docker images running in production are secure?
 What security risks are we exposed to if we run any images we find in production?**

 The use of secure docker images in production is a major concern.
 Indeed we don't have the same isolation level as we have using virtual machines so in the worst case scenario a container is fully compromised and can be used to spy on other processes on the host (eventually other containers).
 The first reflex to have is to check the base image we use.
 I usually recommend to use Google's distroless image which are well hardenized.
 I didn't use it during the exercise because it would have required a bit of rework around the dependancies installation and this seemed a bit out of scope.
-Also we need to check precisely every layer we had on the base image to make sure we understand and eventually control eveyrhtin we add.
+Also we need to check precisely every layer we had on the base image to make sure we understand and eventually control everything we add.
 It is also a good practice to scan the images we build in the CI/CD chain with tools like Clair or Anchore.

 The risks we face running non secure docker images in production are many.
 * We can have a compromised container as describe earlier.
-* We can have a process spying on the traffic and forwarding traffic outside (even though it can be mitigated)
+* We can have a process spying on the traffic and forwarding data to arbitrary destination (even though it can be mitigated)
 * We can face performance issue because of other processes running inside the container or having unnecessary huge image which can impact the whole platform in term of performance and cost
 * We even have seen some docker images which were used to mine cryptocurrencies...